Homemade Pepperoni Pizza

 Instructions

-• Preheat the oven to 450°F. Place a pizza stone or baking sheet in the oven to preheat as well.
+• Preheat the oven to 450°F. If using, place a pizza stone in the oven to preheat.

 • If making homemade dough instead of using store-bought dough: In a large bowl, combine water, yeast, and sugar and let sit for 5 minutes, or until bubbly.